Central Auditory Processing Disorder in Older Adults

-Kathy L. Amos, Audiology offers a complete CAPD (Central Auditory Processing Disorder) evaluation with an audiologist.
+Kathy L. Amos, Audiology offers a complete CAPD (Central Auditory Processing Disorder) evaluation with an audiologist to older adults.
 We offer comprehensive treatment for CAPD with speech-language pathologists who are knowledgeable about how CAPD affects learning and language.

 The diagnosis of CAPD must be determined by an Audiologist and provide information about both developmental and acquired disorders of the central auditory system.